PX4/PX4-user_guide/en/middleware/xrce_dds.md

 PX4 main or release builds automatically export the set of uORB messages definitions in the build to an associated branch in [PX4/px4_msgs](https://github.com/PX4/px4_msgs).

 ROS 2 applications need to be built in a workspace that includes the _same_ message definitions that were used to create the XRCE-DDS client module in the PX4 Firmware.
-These can be included into a workspace by cloning the [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your ROS 2 workspace and switching to the appropriate branch.
+These can be included into a workspace by cloning the interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your ROS 2 workspace and switching to the appropriate branch.
 Note that all code generation associated with the messages is handled by ROS 2.